Mitch Grunes's DrawBlade program

 GoldenSkate.com subforum on Boots and Blades.
 I also plan to post here.

 Some files and links referred to in that discussion.
-Some have been renamed or modified, as of 10/7/24.
+Some have been renamed or modified, as of 10/7/24, and later.

 WilsonbladeRadius.JPG An old image (I'm not sure where I got it) showing typical rocker radiuses for MK and JW blades at that time.
 Note that some sources give a 27 inch instead of the 2 foot back spin rocker for many JW blades that this image lists.
+In addition, some sources give 12 inches instead of 9 inches for the MK spin rocker.
 Links to other info on measured rocker radii are

 cdn11.bigcommerce.com/s-u1ecyriv/images/stencil/1280x1280/products/3099/4782/paraCP-3__05219.1580504904.jpg?c=2